Will Forte: Career

-Forte began work on The Last Man on Earth, a sitcom, with longtime collaborators Phil Lord and Christopher Miller in 2013.
+Forte began working on The Last Man on Earth, a sitcom, with longtime collaborators Phil Lord and Christopher Miller in 2013.
 Though it was the duo's idea, Forte attached himself to the concept, crafting a treatment over a weekend.
 The series was pitched around Hollywood to positive responses and was picked up in 2014 by Fox.
-Forte serves as the series' creator, a writer, the lead role, and showrunner for the first season.
+Forte served as the series' creator, a writer, the lead role, and showrunner for the first season.
 He felt odd being in charge of its writing team (composed of longtime friends), and awkward at delegating tasks, so much so that he would end up doing the work himself.
 Being a showrunner "truly was an amount of work I never knew existed," he said, which involved him working a "minimum of 12 hours" daily.
-The series premiered in 2015 to positive responses, and was renewed for the next three seasons.
+The series premiered in 2015 to positive responses, and was renewed for three further seasons.

 In 2016, Forte played Hulka, a low-level weed dealer, in the comedy Keanu, starring Jordan Peele and Keegan-Michael Key.
-In 2018, he starred as National Lampoon magazine co-founder and writer Doug Kenney in the Netflix biographical film A Futile and Stupid Gesture.
-The film was directed by David Wain and also features Domhnall Gleeson as co-founder Henry Beard.
+In 2018, he played National Lampoon magazine co-founder Douglas Kenney in the Netflix biographical film A Futile and Stupid Gesture.
+The film was directed by David Wain and features Domhnall Gleeson as co-founder Henry Beard.
 Forte voiced Shaggy Rogers in the Scooby-Doo film Scoob!.
 In 2021, Forte starred in Sweet Tooth, reprised his role as MacGruber in a TV series on Peacock, and began voicing Wolf Tobin in the animated sitcom The Great North.
-In 2022, It was announced that Forte will voiced the lead role as Coach Dan in Disney and Pixar’s first full length upcoming series Win or lose which will be on Disney+ in late 2023.
+In 2022, it was announced that Forte had a leading role for Disney and Pixar's first animated television series Win or Lose.
+It premiered on Disney+ in 2025.
+He voiced an older version of the titular character in Scott Pilgrim Takes Off.
+In 2024, Forte was announced in the main role of Martin in Sunny Nights.

-Other work

-Forte is a supporter of the camp Wampler's Kids and recorded a promotional piece at SNL with Will Ferrell.
-Forte was a childhood friend of founder Steven Wampler and previously the national spokesman for SciEyes, a non-profit organization created to support research, training and public education in stem cell biology and to further the field by recognizing and supporting its potential for creating new therapies for the treatment of blinding and debilitating eye diseases.
-He was a primary donor towards the establishment of a research fellowship for third-year medical students at Duke Medical Center.
-He serves on the board of directors of the National Policy and Advocacy Council on Homelessness.